carlpoole/gallery/README.md

 - When images are downloaded from Lorem Picsum, Glide caches them locally to memory and disk.
 This local cache is referenced before the app tries to re-download any images over the network again.

+- The gallery view can be refreshed from Lorem Picsum by pulling down at the top of the gallery list.
+Previously selected sort options apply.

 - [ViewModels](https://github.com/carlpoole/gallery/tree/master/app/src/main/java/codes/carl/gallery/model/views) are used to persist app data between configuration changes (screen rotation, split screen, etc.)

 - The [sorting methods](https://github.com/carlpoole/gallery/blob/master/app/src/main/java/codes/carl/gallery/utils/SortUtils.java) (by Author name and by image area) are totally custom.
 This was done for the additional challenge.
 To avoid stack overflow problems, the sort methods use a stack structure to load and unload operations.